dividedbyzeroco/warp-sdk-js/readme.md

 // If you need to search multiple keys for a substring alienQuery.contains(['name', 'username', 'email'], 'M');

+// If you need to search if a value matches several substrings alienQuery.containsEither('name', ['M','The','Master']);
 ```

 NOTE: Queries return a special kind of list called Warp Collections, which you can filter, sort or manipulate.
 For more info, see the section on [Collections](#collections).